nerves-livebook/nerves_livebook/README.md

 ## Downloading the Firmware

+If you're using a GRiSP 2, skip to the installation instructions below for it.

-Next, find the appropriate firmware or zip'd image file for your hardware in the [releases](https://github.com/livebook-dev/nerves_livebook/releases).
+First, find the appropriate firmware or zip'd image file for your hardware in the [releases](https://github.com/livebook-dev/nerves_livebook/releases).
 This is a one time step.
 There's a Livebook notebook for upgrading the firmware for when we make releases!